Wills, Trusts & Probate

 How do I choose the right successor for my business?

-What legal documents are involved in succession planning?
+What legal documents are typically included in a succession plan?

 How often should I update my succession plan?